SAS powers response to COVID-19 by health organizations globally

 Cleveland Clinic, United States

-Medical-resource optimisation is critical in times of crisis.
+Medical-resource optimization is critical in times of crisis.
 To respond to the coronavirus pandemic, Cleveland Clinic and SAS have created innovative models to help hospitals forecast patient volume, bed capacity, ventilator availability and more.
-The models, freely available via GitHub, provide timely, reliable information for hospitals and health departments to optimise health care delivery for COVID-19 and other patients and to predict impacts on supply chain, finance and other critical areas.
+The models, freely available via GitHub, provide timely, reliable information for hospitals and health departments to optimize health care delivery for COVID-19 and other patients and to predict impacts on supply chain, finance and other critical areas.